mesosphere-backup/dcos-cassandra-service/README.md

 }
 ```

 In the above, the nodes list indicates the nodes on which cleanup will be performed.
 The value [*], indicates to perform the cleanup cluster wide. key_spaces and column_families indicate the key spaces and column families on which cleanup will be performed.
 These may be ommitted if all key spaces and/or all column families should be targeted.
-The json below shows the request payload for a cluster wide cleanup operation of all key spaces and column families.
+The JSON below shows the request payload for a cluster wide cleanup operation of all key spaces and column families.

 ```
 {